Share this Article

 You may run into backorder issues.
 You spent ages doing your specs and choosing your FF&E (furniture, fixtures, & equipment), and now you have just found out some of these are on backorder.
 Your team may recommend alternatives—for example, that you select similar scope items from national suppliers.
 This may ultimately mean more work for you.

-The response from Bolster’s preferred vendors regarding this challenge has been mixed, as it is still unclear what the ultimate impact of the developing coronavirus pandemic will be.
+The response from Bolster’s preferred vendors regarding this challenge has been mixed, as it is still unclear what the ultimate impact of Covid-19.
 So far, most vendors have not had any significant disruptions, but some are seeing slightly longer lead times on certain items and occasional shortages on items that would normally be in stock.

-Additionally, with the uncertainty surrounding possible lockdowns and/or quarantines, it's very difficult to predict what the next few weeks will look like.
+Additionally, with the uncertainty surrounding possible extensions of the "pause" order, it's very difficult to predict what the next few weeks will look like.
 As such, vendors recommend placing all orders sooner rather than later to avoid any issues.

 Costs may go up.
 Your FF&E may become more expensive as a result of scarcity and unusually high demand.